Appointments - autism

 Your assessment will be held at the Sheffield Adult Autism and Neurodevelopmental Service.

-You will usually be seen by one clinician in an office or consulting room - either a psychologist or a psychiatrist.
+You will usually be seen by one clinician in an office or consulting room.

 There may be another member of staff observing, but we would always ask your permission on arrival before this was agreed.